 top of page

-The Train Station
+A Train Station is Gone

 As the years wear on and my grey hair whitens, more and more I want to revisit places I knew as a younger person.
 Some might find this to be a depressing activity, but I don’t.
 I am not always thrilled about what I find, but often the memories make me feel good.